 |Pairs||OctaFX MT4 Account||OctaFX MT5 Account|

 |EUR/GBP||1.5 pips||2.1 pips|

-Malaysian traders are not required to pay any swap fees, as all accounts in Malaysia are Islamic account by default, where opening and closing positions have fixed fees.
+Malaysian traders are not required to pay any swap fees, as all accounts in Malaysia are Islamic accounts by default, where opening and closing positions have fixed fees.

-The fees are not interests and are calculated based on the direction of the trade position (buy or sell).
+The fees do not interest and are calculated based on the direction of the trade position (buy or sell).
 The fee calculator is available on the Islamic account section of the website.

 Non-Trading Fees: OctaFX does not charge any deposit fees or withdrawal fees for any payment methods used, which applies to all account types.
 Dormant account fees are not charged on OctaFX.